In case you missed Part 1 of creative real estate investing, here is the link.

 - Lease the property from the owner.
 Once you have the option agreement in place, you have control over the property.
 Someone else cannot come and try to purchase the property while the option is in place because it clouds the title of the property.
 The owner may have a mortgage that needs to be paid so you’ll agree to pay him a certain amount of money per month because you are leasing the property from him.

-- Find a buyer/tenant.
+- Learn how to sell your house an find a buyer/tenant.
 Once the deal is in place, you now control the property even though you don’t own it.
 You are paying the owner a monthly fee to use the property, which you can in turn, lease out to a new tenant (it’s called a sublease).
 The new buyer should be one in the same as the tenant.
 Maybe the buyer can’t qualify traditionally for a mortgage, or maybe they don’t have a huge down payment.
 Whatever the reason, you can sell them your interest in the property (option) and you can lease them the property at the same time.
 The new tenants are buying the property over the long term (in which you charge a fee), and you’ll be making a few hundred dollars per month when on the inflated lease you have in place also.

 In the Part 3 of Creative Real Estate Investing, look for more traditional ways to invest in property that will provide you with more ways to create both capital gains and passive income.